 - Director of Marketing | Google Adwords & Analytics Certified | Digital Marketing Specialist

-Again, this is an example that focuses on clear presentation of skills.
+Again, this is an example that focuses on a clear presentation of skills.

 Find the Right Profile Picture

 I’m not talking about your Facebook profile picture that shows you with a martini in your hand.
 I’m not talking about your passport photo.
 The LinkedIn profile picture should be somewhere between professionalism and friendliness.
 Pick a clear headshot that shows your kind, smiling (but not laughing) face.

 It’s strange to see how many professionals are neglecting the background image.
 You don’t want to leave it blank, since it adds character to your profile.
 You can choose an art piece, an artistic photo, a photograph of your office, or anything else that presents you in a professional way.
 Some LinkedIn users even choose photos of nature.
 That works if you list interests like hiking, meditation, or exercise.